sabya-in/Machine-Learning/README.md

   The probablity of choosing another slot decereases after the first 100 iteration as we have clear winner.

 # Experiment
-  In this we choose only those Qvalue where we expect optimum reward. we dont calculate Qvalue for each slot in each step for particular bandit only when we choose it as Action according to optimum policy.
+  In this we choose only those Qvalue where we expect optimum reward we dont calculate Qvalue for each slot in each step.
+  For a particular bandit we choose Qvalue only when we choose it as Action according to optimum policy.
-  The variance of the graph is very smooth and almost always we choose the proper Action , ( which also many a times gives us the cumulative reward not always)
+  The variance of the graph is very good and almost always we choose the proper Action , ( which also many a times gives us the cumulative reward not always)
   If we have two bell curves _(Mu=4,sd=0.5) , (Mu=4,sd=2.8)_ the obvious smart choice is to choose (1) instead of (2) for a stable reward, but if we are looking for wildly optimistic results we can choose (2) , this is evidient from the fact that setting greater value of _E_ leads to choose (2) which may in short term give wildly high jumps.